Canon 100D vs Olympus E-P5

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the 100D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-P5 relies on live view and the rear LCD for framing.
 That said, the E-P5 can be equipped with an optional viewfinder – the VF-4.
 The table below summarizes some of the other core capabilities of the Canon 100D and Olympus E-P5 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-P5 and the 100D is in-body image stabilization (IBIS).
-The E-P5 reduces the risk of handshake-induced blur with all attached lenses, while the 100D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-P5 reduces the risk of handshake-induced blur with all attached lenses, while the 100D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Olympus E-P5 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the 100D and the E-P5 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.